joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 | Cache read | $0.30/M (-90%) | $0.50/M (-90%) |
 | Output | $15.00/M | $25.00/M |

 The cache read discount is aggressive -- 90% off.
 If you have a 50k-token system prompt and are making hundreds of calls per day, the savings on that prefix add up fast.
-Importantly, if your workload has high cache hit rates (say 80% of input tokens come from cache), Claude's effective input cost drops from $3.00/M to around $0.60/M -- which starts to approach the open source base rates.
-This is Claude's counter-argument to "just use the cheaper model."
+With high cache hit rates (say 80% of input tokens coming from cache), Claude's effective input cost drops from $3.00/M toward $0.60/M -- which starts to approach open source input rates.

+But caching only applies to input tokens.
+Output tokens are never cached, and with extended thinking enabled on Claude the output token count can balloon significantly -- the model generates a long internal reasoning trace before answering.
+A task that produces 2k visible tokens might generate 20k+ tokens internally when thinking is on, all billed at the full $15/M or $25/M output rate.
+Caching does nothing for that.
+The open source reasoning models (Kimi K2.5, GLM-5) have the same verbosity problem, but at $3.00-$3.20/M for output rather than $15-$25/M the damage is much less severe.

 *Open source model providers* handle caching more transparently and in some cases more generously.
 On Fireworks, prefix caching is enabled by default across all models, and cached tokens cost 50% less than regular tokens -- no explicit cache_control markers required.
 DeepInfra and Together.ai have similar automatic prefix caching, though specific discount rates vary and are often not published separately (they may be baked into the blended pricing).
 In general, the caching on open source providers is lower friction -- it just works -- but the discount is less dramatic than Claude's 90% cache read rate.